• Skip to primary navigation

 • Next, transfer the cashews to a high speed blender, pour in the water and any other inclusions (sweetener, vanilla, cinnamon…) if using.

-• Last, blend on high speed for about 30 seconds until smooth and creamy.
+• Last, blend on high speed until smooth and creamy.

 How to Use Homemade Cashew Milk in Recipes